JustJoshinDev/PyPDA/README.md

 # 🖴 PiPDA - A Retro Python PDA Interface

 **PiPDA** is a stylized, personal digital assistant (PDA) interface built with Python and PySide6, themed to look and feel like a classic 90s PDA.
 It features built-in tools, app installation, and an extension system to easily build and add new functionality.

-- text in red
-<span style="color:red;">PiPDA is currently in beta, meaning that no binaries will be released and the code is very likely to be bugged and not working.
-Use at your own risk.</span>
+PiPDA is currently in beta, meaning that no binaries will be released and the code is very likely to be bugged and not working.
+Use at your own risk.
 ---

 ## ✨ Features